-All students must ride the district-provided transportation each day they attend.
-Capital Area Career Center unless specific permission is granted by the principal.
+If a student misses 9 days within a semester, the student will not return to CACC the following semester.
 North Mac High School will take attendance on the Capital Area Career Center bus prior to leaving.
 If students do not ride the bus but attend Capital Area Career Center, it can be considered an unexcused absence.